Best Hand Tools For Automotive

 Flare Nut Wrenches

-Hand Tools - Use and Abuse
+Hand Tool Use and Abuse

 You should care for your tools and properly use them.
 I have broken more tools than I care to admit, but admittedly from misuse and frustration.

-Good Tools vs Cheap Tools
+Good vs Cheap

 Always buy the best hand tools you can afford - they reduce fatigue, are less likely to break, and will last a lifetime.
 Quality tools will be kept and used for generations to come.